 Hamlet, King Claudius, Act 4, Scene 7

-In this quote from Act 4, Scene 7, Claudius states that revenge should happen no matter what.
-He tries to convince Laertes to kill Hamlet.
-This quote is ironic because Claudius is the one expressing it.
+In this quote from Act 4, Scene 7, Claudius tries to convince Laertes to kill Hamlet by stating that revenge should happen no matter what.
+This quote is ironic because it’s said by Claudius, who, like no other character in the play, deserves to be the target of revenge.

 O, from this time forth,